 At the start of the Getting Unstuck process, many people feel full of hope and expectation that they have finally found a way out of being ‘Headstuck‘.

 If this is you, great!
 But we are going to ask you to hold these thoughts lightly because we know what’s coming next…

 At the beginning of the process it’s easy for the mind to say ‘this is going to be great!’, but then as the journey goes on it think ‘hang on, this seems difficult, are you sure this is the right way forward?’

-Unless I prepare clients for this, it can come as quite a shock.
-But if we can normalise these kind of thoughts (both the positive and negative) and treat them as ‘just thoughts’ clients are much better prepared.
-So, the first thing we need to discuss is the mind, how it works and what it’s there to do.
+Unless clients are prepared for this it can lead to disengagement from the process.
+If on the other hand we can normalise these thoughts (both the positive and negative) and treat them as ‘just thoughts’ clients are much better prepared.

-The caveman who was somewhat blasé about that strange shadow in the undergrowth or who ignored the unfamiliar noise over by the woods: they were the ones who were rapidly weeded out of the gene pool.
-The ones who survived – our ancestors – were the worriers.
-They were the ones whose minds refused to switch off, who were always alert to danger, who refused to look on the bright side until all was definitely safe.
+The caveperson who was relaxed about that strange shadow in the undergrowth or the unfamiliar noise over by the woods was rapidly weeded out of the gene pool.
+The ones who survived – our ancestors – were the ones whose minds were always alert to possible danger.

 What does this mean for career changers?

 - Anxiety, uncertainty, doubt are all virtually guaranteed in this process.
 (Mind you, they are if you do nothing as well).